 France and Netherlands

-The discussions will notably focus on the situation in Syria, Operation Serval and the European training mission in Mali, as well as on European issues (deepening of the economic and monetary union, European efforts to promote growth and employment, internal market and free trade agreements between the EU and its major partners).
-They will also provide an opportunity to discuss issues relating to cultural, scientific and academic cooperation as well as the industrial partnerships between our two countries.
+The discussions notably focused on the situation in Syria, Operation Serval and the European training mission in Mali, as well as on European issues (deepening of the economic and monetary union, European efforts to promote growth and employment, internal market and free trade agreements between the EU and its major partners).

 After a long phase of fairly insignificant political, economic and cultural exchanges, French-Dutch relations improved considerably at the beginning of the 2000s, following President Chirac’s State visit to The Hague in February 2000, in particular.